 ST13_04 – Mergers & Acquisitions and Divestitures: A Glimpse into the Future

-The track aims to provide a forum for interdisciplinary discussion to further the analysis of the underlying dynamics shaping Mergers & Acquisitions (‘M&As’).
+Can M&As transform business for good?
+The track aims to provide a forum for interdisciplinary discussion to further the analysis of Mergers & Acquisitions (‘M&As’) dynamics.
 It includes all elements of the M&A process: acquisition decision-making, target selection, due diligence, negotiation, implementation, maintenance, and divestitures that have a performance outcome(s).
 As an interdisciplinary track, strategic, organizational, cultural or human relations, financial and economic perspectives are welcome, particularly when combined to shed light on some of the conundrums in this area of research.
-We are eclectic in methodology and so encourage submissions that are qualitative, quantitative and mixed method.
-Conceptual papers are also welcome.
+We are eclectic in methodology and encourage submissions that are conceptual, qualitative, quantitative and mixed method.

 UN Sustainable Development Goals (SDG):